CSU-CS-Melange/AlphaZ/README.md

 ### Instructions for Installing from Source Code

-Do the steps above and the additionally do the following:
+Do the steps above and then additionally do the following:

 1. Checkout AlphaZ projects from git repository (here)
 2. Open ``Preferences -> Java -> Compiler`` and set ``Compiler compliance level`` to 1.8